 - High protein content.
 Without the right amount of protein, cats lose muscle mass and become lethargic.

 - Taurine.
-According to VCA Animal Hospitals, this amino acid is critical for vision, digestion, heart function, fetal development, and a healthy immune system in cats.
+This amino acid is critical for vision, digestion, heart function, fetal development, and a healthy immune system in cats (source).
 Cats get taurine from a high-protein, meat-based diet, but commercial cat foods add extra taurine to make up for what’s lost in processing.
 Dogs don’t need as much taurine, so it isn’t added to their foods, meaning a dog food diet cannot keep a cat healthy.

 - Vitamin A. As explained by Doctors Foster and Smith, “dogs can use beta-carotene as a source of Vitamin A; cats cannot.”
 Commercial cat food is formulated to include the appropriate level of Vitamin A for cats, and they simply won’t get that from dog food.